 This is a continuation of Jazz/Modern I with an emphasis on perfecting techniques and movement vocabulary.
 New focus will be placed on theatre dance styles and more complex rhythms.
 Proper shoes and dance attire required.

-Prerequisite: Dance 105 or permission of the instructor.
+Prerequisite: Dance 105 or written permission of the instructor.
+Credit: 1.5 hrs.